What is Surfer SEO?

 Keyword Surfer is a free Chrome extension which allows you to do keyword research while you navigate within your Chrome browser.

 What is NLP and how does Surfer uses it?

 NLP refers to Natural Language Processing.
 Surfer uses it when suggesting natural sounding, highly-rankable keyword suggestions.

 Surfer uses AI on a variety of levels, for example the free AI outline generator, which will help you create comprehensive briefs in a matter of moments.
 Surfer also recently introduced Surfy, which is our AI writer!

 Are there Surfer SEO alternatives?

-There are, but Surfer truly is leading the charge with tools such as Grow Flow and Content Planner.
+There are, but Surfer truly is leading the charge with tools such as Surfer AI and Keyword Research.
 Surfer continues to evolve and collaborate so that your content needs can be met conveniently and in one place.
-For example, the most recent Surfer x Semrush collaboration to make finding backlinks easier!

 What is Surfer SEO used for?